mathjax/MathJax/docs/html/_sources/output.txt

 You can customize which choice to make on a browser-by-browser basis or a global basis.
-See the ``config/default.js`` file or the :ref:`Configuring MMLorHTML <configure-MMLorHTML>` section for futher details.
+See the ``config/default.js`` file or the :ref:`Configuring MMLorHTML <configure-MMLorHTML>` section for further details.
 As an example, this configuration tells MathJax to use HTML-CSS output rather than native MathML support for Firefox: